What We Do

 Restoration of the drinking-water well with an Indian pump in Zongo.

 The "Jeanología 2" well has a capacity of approximately 3,200 liters per hour.
-This year it has served some 10,000 liters per day, primarily for irrigation.
+In 2020 it has served an average of 13,000 liters / day, mainly for irrigation.

 “Jeanología 3” Well (2011- )